wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 time-reconnect
 ^^^^^^^^^^^^^^

-This is the time in seconds until a reconnection attempt.
-This should be set to a higher number than notify_time.
-For example, a notify_time time of 60 combined with a time-reconnect of 300 would mean that agents will cause the agent to attempt to check in once per minute, but if a checkin attempt fails to get a response from the manager, the agent will wait five minutes before trying again.
-Once it again succeeds, checkins will resume their normal one-minute interval.
+Specifies the time in seconds before a reconnection is attempted.
+This should be set to a higher number than the ``notify_time`` parameter.

+For example, a ``notify_time`` setting of 60 combined with a time-reconnect of 300 would mean that agents will attempt to check in once per minute, but if a checkin attempt fails to get a response from the manager, the agent will wait five minutes before trying again.
+Checkins will resume their normal one-minute interval following a successful connection attempt.

 +--------------------+-----------------------------+
 | **Default value**  | 300                         |